tstuefe/JEP387/jep.md

 At the lowest level, memory is reserved from the OS, piecemeal committed and handed out in chunks of varying sizes to the class loader.
 From that point on, these chunks are owned by the class loader.
 From that chunk the class loader does simple pointer bump allocation to serve metadata allocation requests.

-If the current chunk is exhausted - its leftover space too small to serve an incoming metadata allocation - a new chunk is handed to the class loader allocation continues.
+If the current chunk is exhausted - its leftover space too small to serve an incoming metadata allocation - a new chunk is handed to the class loader and allocation continues from that new chunk.
 The current chunk is "retired" - an attempt is made to store the leftover space for later reuse.

-When the class loader is unloaded and the metaspace it accrued over its lifetime can be freed, all its chunks are returned to the Metaspace allocator; they are added to a freelist and may be reused for future class loading.
+When the class loader is unloaded the metaspace it accumulated over its lifetime can be freed: all its chunks are returned to the Metaspace allocator.
+They are added to a freelist and may be reused for future class loading.
 It is attempted to return memory to the OS; however, this heavily depends on Metaspace fragmentation and rarely works.

 ## Goal: make Metaspace more elastic